DharshanNR/sap_data_generator/README.md

 Useful for building demo datasets, data engineering pipelines, ETL testing, analytics, and process mining exercises

 ---

+## 🛠️ Technology Stack
+Programming Language
+    Python 3.x -Core language used for data generation, business logic implementation, and validations.

+Data Processing & Logic

+    Python Standard Libraries

+    random – probabilistic and weighted data generation

+    datetime – date range handling and document timelines

+     pricing and distribution calculations

+    NumPy Used for statistical distributions such as Pareto, uniform, and weighted selections.

+Collaboration and documentation

 **Configurable:** Parameters (vendor count, material count, PO volume, distributions, process rules) are set via the `Config` class, so you can tailor data generation to your use case.